abhimita/udacity-algorithms/trie/README.md

 2. `Trie`: This class offers two methods
   - `insert`: inserts a word to trie
   - `find`: Find the Trie node that represents this prefix

+### Time Complexity

+In trie data structure we are performing two types of operations.

+1. Insertion - Assume that there are W words in the list and average length of word in L. So to create the trie time complexity in O(W * L)

+2. Find - As insertion of new word always precedes finding so time complexity for finding also O(W * L)

+### Space Complexity

+Space complexity can be derived by examining number of nodes in trie.
+Number of nodes will vary depending on number of prefixes in comoon within th egiven word list.

+Let us assume best case scenario.
+Word list is ['abc', 'abd', 'abe', 'abf'] This will result in a trie having 7 nodes (including root node).
+Here each word has same prefix except the last character position.
+W * 1.5 + 1 where W = 4

+Example of worst case scenario will be ['abc', 'def', 'ghi', 'xyz'].
+This trie will have 13 nodes (W * 3 + 1) where W = 4

+This space complexity in O(W * L)